UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_SGT as price identifier.md

 We recommend using the Uniswap TWAP. iii.
 Uniswap LP token for SGT/ETH.
 The pairing address is 0x3d07f6e1627da96b8836190de64c1aed70e3fc55.
 We recommend using the Uniswap TWAP.
+Reference UMIP 59. iv.
+Uniswap LP token for SGT/vETH2.
+The pairing address is 0xc794746df95c4b7043e8d6b521cfecab1b14c6ce.
+We recommend using the Uniswap TWAP.
 Reference UMIP 59.

-To calculate the USD value in each pool, I recommend finding the total value of tokens staked within https://www.sharedstake.org/earn this earn page and mulitply them by the prices found in the respective uniswap pools.
+To calculate the USD value in each pool, I recommend finding the total value of tokens staked within the earn page contracts and multiply them by the prices found in the respective uniswap pools.

 Note - see rationale for further discussion
 2. Which specific pairs should be queried from each market?